disneystreaming/alloy/docs/serialisation/protobuf.md

 ##### protoIndex for enumerations

 Members of closed enumerations (whether string or int) can be annotated by `alloy.proto#protoIndex` in smithy to customise the corresponding proto index that should be used during serialisation.
-An additional constraint is that when users elect to specify `alloy.proto#protoIndex`, they are required to assign the `0` value to one of the enumeration members, as it is a requirement on the protobuf side.
+An additional constraint is that when users elect to specify `alloy.proto#protoIndex`, they are required to assign the `0` value to one of the enumeration members, as it is a requirement for protobuf.

 On the other hand, members of open enumerations MUST NOT be annotated with `alloy.proto#protoIndex`, as open enumerations in Smithy translate to the raw string/int in protobuf, allowing for the capture of unknown value regardless of how the target language generates enumerations.